DeepBlueRobotics/training/docs/section-7/odometry-kinematics.md

 - [`getPoseMeters()`](https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/kinematics/DifferentialDriveOdometry.html#getPoseMeters()) = returns a Pose2d object representing the robot's current position on the field and rotation.

-- [`resetPosition()`](https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/kinematics/DifferentialDriveOdometry.html#resetPosition(edu.wpi.first.wpilibj.geometry.Pose2d,edu.wpi.first.wpilibj.geometry.Rotation2d)) = resets the odometry with a new pose and rotation.
+- [`resetPosition()`](https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/kinematics/DifferentialDriveOdometry.html#resetPosition(edu.wpi.first.wpilibj.geometry.Pose2d,edu.wpi.first.wpilibj.geometry.Rotation2d)) = resets the odometry with a new pose and heading.

-- [`update()`](https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/kinematics/DifferentialDriveOdometry.html#update(edu.wpi.first.wpilibj.geometry.Rotation2d,double,double)) = updates the odometry pose based on the robot's new heading and speeds.
+- [`update()`](https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/kinematics/DifferentialDriveOdometry.html#update(edu.wpi.first.wpilibj.geometry.Rotation2d,double,double)) = updates the odometry pose based on the robot's heading and speed.

 ## What is Kinematics?
 Drivetrain kinematics deals with the relationship between motor speeds and the velocity of the drivetrain.
 There are two types of kinematic calculations: forward kinematics and inverse kinematics.
 Forward kinematics calculates the velocity of the drivetrain based on the motor speeds and inverse kinematics calculates the motor speeds based on the velocity of the drivetrain.
 Like with odometry, there are implementations of kinematics for differential drivetrains and swerve drivetrains.